nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 And that's all, folks! 😆

-You will find more information about Nextflow on Google Batch in [this blog post](https://www.nextflow.io/blog/2022/deploy-nextflow-pipelines-with-google-cloud-batch.html), and in [the official documentation of Nextflow](https://www.nextflow.io/docs/latest/google.html).
-Don't forget to check [the Google Cloud official docs on running Nextflow pipelines with it](https://cloud.google.com/life-sciences/docs/tutorials/nextflow#gcloud)!
+You will find more information about Nextflow on Google Batch in [this blog post](https://www.nextflow.io/blog/2022/deploy-nextflow-pipelines-with-google-cloud-batch.html) and the [official Nextflow documentation](https://www.nextflow.io/docs/latest/google.html).

 Special thanks to Hatem Nawar and Chris Hakkaart for providing valuable feedback to this document.